AudioGuard : controlling microphone access on per-process basis

 Some KS terminology

-Whenever we open our webcam, activate our microphone or enable sound.
-The system needs to read or write related data such as your voice or captured images into RAM.
+Whenever we open our webcam, activate our microphone or enable sound, the system needs to read or write related data such as your voice or captured images into RAM.
 Kernel Streaming (KS) refers to the Microsoft-provided services that support kernel-mode processing of streamed data.
 KS serves as a standardized interface for multimedia devices, and aims to provide low latency and simplified multimedia driver development.
 Microsoft provides three multimedia class driver models: port class, stream class, and AVStream.
-These class drivers are implemented as export drivers (kernel-mode DLLs) in the system files portcls.sys, stream.sys, and ks.sys. the portcls.sys driver is what most hardware drivers for PCI and DMA-based audio devices based on. the port clsss driver supplies a set of port drivers that implement most of the generic kernel streaming (KS) filter functionality, it’s essentially another abstraction on top of ks.sys making the job of driver devs easier.
+These class drivers are implemented as export drivers (kernel-mode DLLs) in the system files portcls.sys, stream.sys, and ks.sys. the portcls.sys driver is what most hardware drivers for PCI and DMA-based audio devices are based on. the port clsss driver supplies a set of port drivers that implement most of the generic kernel streaming (KS) filter functionality, it’s essentially another abstraction on top of ks.sys making the job of driver devs easier.

 KS pins and filters

 Conceptually, a stream undergoes processing as it flows along a data path containing some number of processing nodes.
 A set of related nodes is grouped together to form a KS filter, which represents a more-or-less independent block of stream-processing functionality.
 More complex functions can be constructed in a modular way by cascading several filters together to form a filter graph.
-A KS filter is implemented as a kernel-mode KS object that encapsulates some number of related stream-processing callbacks, described by a KSFILTER_DESCRIPTOR structure.
+A KS filter is implemented as a kernel-mode KS object that encapsulates a number of related stream-processing callbacks, described by a KSFILTER_DESCRIPTOR structure.
 KS filters are connected together through their pins.
 A pin on an audio filter can be thought of as an audio jack.
 A client instantiates an input or output pin on a filter when the client needs to route a data stream into or out of that filter.
 Similarly to a KSFILTER, a KSPIN is described by a KSPIN_DESCRIPTOR.
 For example, a filter that performs audio mixing might have one pin factory that can instantiate a single output pin and a second pin factory that can instantiate several input pins.

 The windows audio subsystem

 The audio architecture changed dramatically in the rewrite that was done in Vista.
 Technically, audio drivers do communicate through kernel streaming, but the graph typically contains only one filter.
 The graph is owned and operated by the Audio Engine process (Audiodg.exe) Client applications eventually get down to WASAPI calls, which result in requests being sent to the Audio Engine through several layers of IPC.
 The Audio Engine then manages the communication with the device, not through IOCTL_KS_READ_STREAM (which is used for camera devices) but rather through a shared circular buffer, the Audio Engine writes and reads from this buffer without kernel involvement.
 This is why audio effects are now done by APOs (audio processing objects), which are COM DLLs that load in the Audio Engine process.
-Having said that, certian KS IOCTLs are still in use, we will discuss them in detail later on in the blogpost.
+Having said that, certian KS IOCTLs are still in use, and we will discuss them in detail later on in the blogpost.

 UM Components - AudioSes.dll